Tom Beatson Outlook (Razorback)

 CLOSED: This discussion has concluded.

-A very personal story: remembering David Smith
+• A very personal story: remembering David Smith

-by ROBERT SMITH, over 9 years ago
+by ROBERT SMITH, almost 11 years ago

 My son David Smith was a well known Kingscliff runner and swimmer he died 14th June 2007 after a car crash.
 When he was still at school he used to train regularly at the Recreation Street park as part of a running squad.